Emergent rate-based dynamics in duplicate-free populations of spiking neurons

-A well-known feature of this type of connectivity is that, exchanging the order of summation, the dynamics of the SNN~\eqref{eq:SNN} can be re-written in terms of $p$ overlap variables $\{m_\mu(t)\}_{\mu}$ \cite{Ami89,HerKro91,GerKis14}: for all $i=1,\dots,N$ and for all $\mu=1,\dots,p$,
+A well-known feature of this type of connectivity is that, exchanging the order of summation, the dynamics of the SNN~\eqref{eq:SNN} can be re-written in terms of $p$ {latent factors} $\{m_\mu(t)\}_{\mu}$ {\cite{Ami89,KuhBos91,GerKis14}}: for all $i=1,\dots,N$ and for all $\mu=1,\dots,p$,